andreashandel/research-and-teaching-resources/README.md

 - *R_Resources.md:* Information topic help with learning R in general and with learning specific R topics.

 - *ReproducibleResearch_Resources.md:* Information covering the general idea of reproducible research (with a focus on the data analysis aspect) and links to tools (RMarkdown).

+- *Statistics_Resources.md:* Information about basic stats topics, with a focus on conceptual (e.g. why p-values are mostly stupid, and similar ideas).

 - *Workflow_Resources.md:* Information on efficient workflows for research, with a focus on data analysis, modeling, reproducibility and R